nucleus-labs/peacock/docs/application_context.md

 to dynamically altering the content and behaviour during the application's runtime.

 To do this, a context that holds all of the information about the application is needed, including the user-defined `State`.
-The title, message callbacks, every single widget in the application, source information, template registry, etc are all a part of the application context, and as such are managed for you by peacock.
+The message callbacks, every single widget, source information, template registry, etc are all a part of the application context, and as such are managed for you by peacock.

 The only times you should ever interact with the application context are:
 - initial construction